Go to AAD Home

 Diversity and the Academy

-The Academy has taken several steps and implemented initiatives over the last several years with the intentional goal of increasing diversity among our dermatologists and trainees and creating a culture of inclusivity.
-Learn more about the Academy’s historical commitment to diversity.
+The Academy has taken several steps and implemented initiatives over the last several years with the intentional goal of creating an inclusive workforce for dermatologists of varied backgrounds and perspectives.
+Learn more about the Academy’s historical commitment to inclusion.
 That work continues with a four-prong plan to:

-1. Promote and facilitate diversity, equity, and inclusion within the AAD — its governance structures and programs.
+1. Promote and facilitate inclusion within the AAD — its governance structures and programs.

-3. Expand the Academy’s advocacy priorities to include addressing health inequities.
+3. Expand the Academy’s advocacy priorities to eliminate structural, logistical, and financial barriers to care and training.

-4. Increase the number of practicing dermatologists who are underrepresented minorities and provide leadership and professional development programming.
+4. Increase the number of practicing dermatologists who are from disadvantaged or medically underserved communities and provide leadership and professional development programming.

 Card illustration for Pathways: Inclusivity in Dermatology